Destin Domestic Violence Attorneys

 If you have been arrested for a misdemeanor or felony domestic violence offense, it is very important that you find a committed attorney to fight for your rights and defend you in court.
 Domestic Violence cases are not taken lightly by the State.
 Schedule an appointment with an experienced defense attorney right away.
 It could make a big difference in the outcome of your case.

 - If there is a No Contact Order in place between you and the alleged victim, do not violate this.
 If you do, you will land back in jail until the end of your case.
-Contact me at (850) 243-6097 to discuss how to get the No Contact Order lifted so you can return home.
+Contact us at (850) 460-7470 to discuss how to get the No Contact Order lifted so you can return home.

 - There is hope.
-With a professional Domestic Violence attorney by your side, your case could be dismissed.
-I will do everything in my power to ensure that happens.
+With professional Domestic Violence attorneys by your side, your case could be dismissed.
+Brandy and I will do everything possible to make that happen.

 What are the benefits of hiring a Destin Domestic Violence Attorney?

-- I will call the alleged victim and get their side of the story.
-If they want to cooperate with getting the charges dropped, I will explain to them how to do that in a way that gets the prosecutor’s attention.
+- We will call the alleged victim and get their side of the story.
+If they want to cooperate with getting the charges dropped, we will explain to them how to do that in a way that gets the prosecutor’s attention.

-- I will show the prosecutor who you are as a person, not just a case number.
+- We will show the prosecutor who you are as a person, not just a case number.

-- I will develop an effective defense strategy to use at trial if the prosecutor won’t do the right thing and dismiss the case.
+- We will develop an effective defense strategy to use at trial if the prosecutor won’t do the right thing and dismiss the case.

-I have had a lot of success defending Domestic Violence cases with this approach over the years.
-My #1 goal will be to help you move on with your life, without a Domestic Violence conviction on your record.
+We have had a lot of success defending Domestic Violence cases with this approach over the years.
+Our #1 goal will be to help you move on with your life, without a Domestic Violence conviction on your record.

 What are some possible results for a Destin Domestic Violence case?

 The good news is that even though you have been arrested for Domestic Violence, it does not have to stay on your record forever.
-My goal is to get your case dismissed.
-Whether that happens through an outright dismissal or a diversion program, I will work to have your Destin Domestic Violence charge thrown out.
+Our goal is to get your case dismissed.
+Whether that happens through an outright dismissal or a diversion program, we will work to have your Destin Domestic Violence charge thrown out.

-If I am able to get your case dismissed, and you are otherwise eligible, we can proceed with a record expungement that will erase this completely off your record so you can put this nightmare behind you for good.
+If we are able to get your case dismissed, and you are otherwise eligible, we can proceed with a record expungement that will erase this completely off your record so you can put this nightmare behind you for good.

-If you have been arrested for Domestic Violence in Destin and you are ready to see what I can do for you, call me at (850) 243-6097 for a free consultation.
+If you have been arrested for Domestic Violence in Destin, call Flaherty Defense Firm at (850) 460-7470 for a free consultation.